Submit a Feature Topic Proposal

 Guidelines to Writing FT Editorials

 GEs are required to prepare an editorial for their papers.
 The editorial should introduce the papers in the order of their appearance and should address the significance, impact, practical usefulness, and future directions of the topic of the papers.
 Perhaps most important, it should convey the editors' enthusiasm to the readers.
 An editorial which does little more than describing each paper will not be acceptable.
-For an FT (3-4 papers), the editorial (roughly 800 words plus short editors’ bios and editors’ photographs) must not exceed one magazine page.
-For an SI (5-12 papers), the editorial (roughly 1600 words plus short editors’ bios and editors’ photographs) must not exceed two magazine pages.
+For 3-4 accepted papers, the editorial (roughly 800 words plus short editors’ bios and editors’ photographs) must not exceed one magazine page.
+For 5-12 accepted papers, the editorial (roughly 1600 words plus short editors’ bios and editors’ photographs) must not exceed two magazine pages.
 They are to be accompanied with the color photographs of each editor.
 Digital photographs in .tif format with at least 300-dpi resolution are preferable.

 Using Manuscript Central